filamentphp/filamentphp.com/content/plugins/filament-minimal-theme.md

 Filament Minimal Theme alpha requires the latest version of Filament v3, as it depends on new APIs added to Filament's core.

-> [!WARNING]
-> Filament Minimal Theme is currently in alpha, which means it's not yet ready for use in production environments.
+> This plugin is currently in alpha, which means it's not yet ready for use in production environments.

 ### Installation